How and Why I Was Defamed by Google

 I have a pre-exisiting life-time mood disorder, a ‘garden variety’ depression, known as Dysthymia.
 Like the majority of people with this mood disorder, I have suffered bouts of major depression, also known as double depression.
 These were primarily due to external factors such as a protracted bullying while working for the South Australian Government.
 But for the most part I managed it successfully for more than two decades until I turned 50 in 2006.

 From mid 2006 the depression became severe and crippling and continued unabated for more than three years.
-This was not ‘midlife crisis’, it was a ‘black’ depression from which there appeared to be no respite.
-Clinical research has identified the link between physiological changes and mood disorders at specific stages of the life cycle in women.
+This was not a ‘midlife crisis’, it was a ‘black’ depression from which there appeared to be no respite.
+It is now accepted that hormonal changes associated with menopause can cause depression.
 Women with existing disorders have a higher risk for major depression at this time of life.

-At the trial I tried to describe living with major depression to His Honour Justice Blue by providing an analogy: I said to try and imagine the second or third day of a bad bout of the flu’ and needing to function at one’s normal level, with all the life expectations, and for an indeterminate amount of time and not knowing when or if it will ever abate.
-But it is difficult for anyone who has not suffered from a major depression to understanding the dehabilitating impact on quality of life.
-I sought medical help and this was not only unsuccessfull but the treatment made me sicker and nearly killed me.
-I initially took the medications in good faith and in desperation but there were times when driving that I had to pull over due the side effects.
-I was falling asleep while driving!
+At the 2015 trial I tried to describe living with major depression to His Honour Justice Blue by providing an analogy: I said to try and imagine the second or third day of a bad bout of the flu’ and needing to function at one’s normal level, with all the life expectations, and for an indeterminate amount of time and not knowing when or if it will ever abate.
+But it is difficult for anyone who has not suffered from a major depression to understanding the debilitating impact on quality of life.
+I sought medical help and this was not only unsuccessful, but the treatment made me sicker and the side effects (such as drowsiness) of the prescribed medications nearly killed me, including many nights when I was falling asleep while driving.

 While I wasn’t happy about these two ‘reports’ (both of which were found to be published by Google and which conveyed the defamtory imputations) I did a search on Yahoo (the search engine I used at the time) and did not see any evidence of them appearing in the search results.
 In those days it took some time for content to be indexed in the search engines.
 Because I had no knowledge of how the Internet worked I thought that it was unlikely that someone would go to Ripoff Report and do a search for my name.

 Nonetheless, I kept searching and finally found an email address for Google Australia.
-In September and October 2009 I sent several removal requests to both Google Australia and Google Inc. These were refused.
-Google Inc lied and said they could not remove it without the co-operation of the webmaster.
-Yet, after I filed proceedings and Google Inc were served they suddenly decided to remove some of the links from google.com.au based on my removal requests and concerns notices (sent under The Defamation Act, South Australia, 2005) that I had sent to both Google Inc and Google Australia in 2009 and 2010.
+In September and October 2009 I sent several removal requests to both Google Australia and Google Inc (now LLC).
+These were refused.
+Google lied and said they could not remove it without the co-operation of the webmaster.
+Yet, after I filed proceedings and Google were served they suddenly decided to remove some of the links from google.com.au based on my removal requests and concerns notices (under The Defamation Act, South Australia, 2005) that I had sent to both Google and Google Australia in 2009 and 2010.

 The accessibility of knowledge and information through the Internet has revolutionised paid employment.
 The number of employers who use it to screen job candidates has increased 500% in the last decade.
 It was clear that if I ever wanted to work again I needed the links to false and defamatory content described by the trial Justice as containing ‘serious and inherently damaging imputations’ (Duffy v Google Inc (No 2) 2015 [SASC] 206 23 December 2015 paras [116 & 117] removed from Google.
 But Issuing defamation proceedings against Google Inc was absolutely the last resort because I did not want to endure what I knew would become a very public court battle.